HOLY WEEK SCHEDULE OF SERVICES

 Presanctified Liturgy 9 AM (@St. George)

-Bridegroom Matins 6 PM (@St. George)
+Bridegroom Matins (sung by the Youth Choirs) 6 PM (@St. George)

 HOLY TUESDAY